0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ### Software requirements

 * ***Python:*** You will need to have python2 and python3 installed in your computer.
+But, if you are using virtual environments, that would work for this tutorial.
+To check about virtual environments, scroll all the way down and you will see a small explanation about them, and also how to install an app to manage virtual environments; you can also follow the tutorial and make the virtual environments later, I would recommend to follow the tutorial.
 Most of the Ubuntu OS come with python3, and you can check that by running this command

 ```bash
 python3 --version